Download PDF | BigCommerce vs Shopify: Everything You Need to Know Read Now >

 Content

-The mantra of inbound marketing is “Content is king,” meaning the better quality your content, the more success you will have.
+The mantra of inbound marketing for eCommerce is “Content is king,” meaning the better quality your content, the more success you will have.
 What constitutes “high quality” content?
 Anything that provides value to your buyers.
 That could be blog posts, buyers or gift guides, case studies, videos, and more.
 The more creative you can be here, and the more helpful you are to your buyers, the more likely you’ll attract and convert them.

 Blogging